acse-mz223/pipeline_tool/README.md

 ## 🧐 Basic Funciton <a name = "function"></a>

 - Drag and drop items into different columns
-- Drag and drop items to chang sequence in smae column
+- Drag and drop items to chang sequence in same column
 - Add new items for each column
-- Add new column into current board (Have title constrain: No duplicatre title)
+- Add new column into current board (Have tittle constrain: No duplicate title)
 - Delete current items
-- Update current items (Cant drag any items while editing)
+- Update current items (**Cant drag any items while editing**)

 ## 📁 Project Structure <a name = "structure"></a>